 Air Force Captain James Steel

-The Department of Defense says 29-year-old Captain James Steel, of Tampa, FL died April 3rd in a wreck near Bagram Airfield, Afghanistan.
+UPDATE: The Department Of Defense announced today that Capt.
+James Michael Steel, 29, of Tampa, FL, and a member of the 77th Fighter Squadron at Shaw AFB, died April 3rd in a wreck near Bagram Airfield, Afghanistan.

 Captain Steel was a 2006 graduate of the U.S. Air Force Academy, and arrived at Shaw in June of 2010.
 Captain Steel was the chief of mobility for the 77th Flight Squadron.